jericho3110/.github/profile/README.md

 # Welcome to Arantic Tutorials! 🎊

-### We believe that Education should be free and easily accessed by people all around the world.
+### We believe that Education is predominant and should be easily accessed by people all around the world.

 ### So we created an interactive text based Web Application solely based for Programming Tutorials.